Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health

 The Alaskan Klee Kai is said to be a very healthy breed.
-However, they can be prone to certain conditions, including luxating patella, thyroid conditions, liver shunts, and cataracts.
-Interestingly, Alaskan Klee Kai can keep their baby teeth, which may require surgery later.
+However, they can be prone to luxating patella, thyroid conditions, liver shunts, and cataracts.
+Interestingly, the Alaskan Klee Kai keeps their baby teeth, which may require surgery later.

 7. Smooth Fox Terrier